TheBigR/api-handler/README.md

 currencies -
 excercise rates of ltc, btc and eth fetched from coinmarketcap. currency rates saved to db.

+cron-job microservice -
+go to ./src/microservices/cron-job
+run - npm run dev
+(should be up at port 3002)
+sends a call to the currencies endpoint (/currecny/excersize) every 5 minutes.

+first toggle cron job at:

+- localhost:3001/ops/toggle-cron-job

+then job must be triggred first at -

+- localhost:3002/activate-currency-updater

 weather -
 two methodes for getting the weather from accuweather - either by location key